 Syphilis is a sexually transmissible infection (STI) caused by a bacterium called Treponema pallidum.
 It can affect both men and women.
 Syphilis is transmitted through close skin-to-skin contact and is highly contagious when the syphilis sore (chancre) or rash is present.

 The incubation period for syphilis ranges from 10 days to three months.
-You can pick up syphilis through oral, vaginal or anal sex with a person who has recently become infected.
+You can pick up syphilis through unprotected oral, vaginal or anal sex with a person who has become infected.
 It can also be spread through skin-to-skin contact if the syphilis rash is present.
 Syphilis can also be transmitted from mother to baby during pregnancy and at birth.
-This is called congenital syphilis and is rare in Australia, the number of cases of congenital syphilis has increased over the past few years.
+This is called congenital syphilis and whilst it is rare in Australia, the number of cases of congenital syphilis has increased over the past few years.

 Since 2002, the number of people with infectious syphilis in Victoria has increased rapidly, mainly among gay men and other men who have sex with men.
 An increase of syphilis in women has also led to the re-emergence of congenital syphilis in Victoria.